chirag-urb/chirag-urb/README.md

 ### Masters in Digital Management (2021-2023)
 Hochschule Fresenius, Cologne

-### GATE CSE Qualification (2020)
-Qualified in the Graduate Aptitude Test in Engineering for Computer Science

 ### Bachelor of Engineering in Computer Science (2015-2019)
 MCT's RGIT, Mumbai University, Versova, Mumbai